podlove/podlove-web-player/podlove-web-player/readme.txt

     [podloveaudio chapterlinks="buffered"] (only buffered chapters are clickable) [podloveaudio chapterlinks="false"] (chapters are not linked)

+= Rich Podlove Web Player player with meta information =

+If you have an audio file and support one of the following attributes, the player will sport a richer visual experience: title, subtitle, summary, poster, permalink.
+Full example:

+    [podloveaudio mp3="http://mysite.com/mymedia.mp3" ogg="http://mysite.com/mymedia.ogg" title="PWP – First show" subtitle="We talk about this and that" summary="Here goes a summary of the episode which should be about 256 characters long" poster="http://mysite.com/mymedia.jpg" permalink="http://mysite.com/my-first-episode/"]

 = All attributes video example =

 All options enabled: